 I have been struggling with the fact I have a wonderful man in my life who loves me more than I’ve ever felt loved, but I’m just not satisfied somehow.
-We have known one another for about ten years dating on and off, taking a four year break at one point.
+We have known one another for about ten years dating on and off, taking a four-year break at one point.
 He is VERY persistent and continues to take me back into his life if I let him.
-We are compatible on many levels, but there is one thing that continues to turn me off (from ten years ago to now) and that is his lack of ambition to be successful professionally.
-I wouldn’t be picky about his career field of choice but at the rate it’s going I’ll never see him in a 6 o’clock loosened tie… which is a huge turn on for me.
+We are compatible on many levels, but there is one thing that continues to turn me off (from ten years ago to now), and that is his lack of ambition to be successful professionally.
+I wouldn’t be picky about his career field of choice, but at the rate, it’s going, I’ll never see him in a 6 o’clock loosened tie… which is a huge turn-on for me.

 I can’t let go of wishing he were a stronger, more creative, more successful man who I could look to for experienced life advice.
-I’m very independent but I’d also like to get some reassurance and empathy from a reliable source from time to time.
+I’m very independent, but I’d also like to get some reassurance and empathy from a reliable source from time to time.
 I know that’s harsh.
 I would never say those things to him, but it’s how I feel.
-I find the sexiest thing about a man is his intelligence, and no matter if a person is well read or not, a great deal of intelligence comes from professional life experience.
+I find the sexiest thing about a man is his intelligence, and no matter if a person is well-read or not, a great deal of intelligence comes from professional life experience.
 Please tell me I’m being too hard on him and myself.
-I should be happy to have a man who loves me and I can trust.
+I should be happy to have a man who loves me and whom I can trust.

 Love is only easy when we’re so whipped that we can’t even think clearly.

-You’re not snobby for finding intelligence sexy.
+You’re not snobby for finding an intelligent, sexy boyfriend.